Skip to Content

 3. Yarrow (Achillea Millefolium)

 Yarrow, also known as achillea millefolium, is a perennial herbaceous plant that belongs to the Asteraceae (aka daisy) family.
-It is native to Europe, Asia, and North America and is known for feathery foliage and clusters of tiny gorgeous flowers that can be white, yellow, pink, or purple.
+It is known for feathery foliage and clusters of tiny gorgeous flowers that can be white, yellow, pink, or purple.

 4. Lavender (Lavandula)

 Many gardeners add lavender to their gardens because of its fragrance and flowers—but it also generally has pretty good drought tolerance and attracts pollinators like bees and butterflies.
-Oh—and you can dry it and save it for other projects!
+You can also dry it and save it for other projects!

 large bushy lavender plant in bloom